HackThisSite/dns01cf/README.md

    `sub`

-   * *[OPTIONAL]* A single hostname containing a valid domain in your CloudFlare account that will act as a prefix for all ACLs and ACME DNS-01 challenges.
+   * *[OPTIONAL]* A single hostname containing a valid domain in your Cloudflare account that will act as a prefix for all ACLs and ACME DNS-01 challenges.

    If you have many ACLs all using the same root domain or sub-domain (e.g. `acme-challenges.dns-domain.com`), you can instead simply define that here rather than add it to each ACL entry.

 2. When you are finished creating ACME client tokens, you should change the `ENABLE_CREATE_TOKEN` *dns01cf* environment variable to `false` or simply delete it.

-3. Configure your ACME client to make a *POST* call to `dns01cf.foobar.workers.dev/dns01cf/set_record` or `dns01cf.foobar.workers.dev/dns01cf/delete_record` (replace `dns01cf.foobar.workers.dev` with your CloudFlare Worker hostname), with a JSON payload like below.
+3. Configure your ACME client to make a *POST* call to `dns01cf.foobar.workers.dev/dns01cf/set_record` or `dns01cf.foobar.workers.dev/dns01cf/delete_record` (replace `dns01cf.foobar.workers.dev` with your Cloudflare Worker hostname), with a JSON payload like below.
 Your ACME client will also need to set an "Authorization" request header with a value of `Bearer [token]` (where `[token]` is the ACME client token you generated earlier).

    ```json
    {